Courmayeur, Italy: Family Ski Guide

 Parents who've brought their families to Courmayeur tend to fall into two camps: those who discovered it at exactly the right moment in their kids' skiing lives, and those who arrived a few years too early.
 The resort rewards families with confident young skiers while honestly challenging those still in the pizza-wedge phase.

 You'll hear consistent praise for the village experience.
-"It's a real Italian town, not a purpose-built resort," is a common refrain.
 Parents mention letting their 10-year-olds wander Via Roma independently, ducking between gelaterias while adults enjoy an espresso in peace.
 The car-free historic center earns genuine enthusiasm from families tired of navigating parking lots and shuttle buses at other resorts.

 Families on the Slopes